 You can easily format your USB drive with just the built-in features of your Windows computer.
 Follow the steps below to perform this:

 Step 1.
-Plug the USB drive into the USB port of your computer of laptop.
+Plug the USB drive into the USB port of your computer or laptop.

 Step 2.
 Go to My Computer and right-click on your USB drive.
 A drop-down menu will appear.
 Choose Format…

 Step 3.
 The format window will open.
-Here you will see the device’s capacity, File System and Allocation unit size.
+Here you will see the device’s capacity, File System, and Allocation unit size.
 You can also rename the volume label.
 The Restore device defaults button will revert your drive’s settings to default.
 You can change the file system in NTFS or FAT and also assign the unit size.

 Step 4.
 Select the Start button at the bottom of the window and click OK to begin the format and erase all the data contained in the drive.

 Formatting your USB drive may seem intimidating at first.
 Formatting changes the file type of your drive and along with this, also wipes out all the data saved within.
 So it’s important to back up all the files to your computer or another drive before performing any format.
-With any of the methods previously mentioned above, you will be able to perform a format of your own USB flash drive easily and quickly.
+With any of the methods previously mentioned above, you will be able to perform a format of your USB flash drive easily and quickly.